AhmedMetwaly1287/Sprints-DEMC/README.md

 The task involves developing a Python script to scrape book information from a website, process the data, and save it in a structured format (CSV file).
 The script specifically targets the retrieval of book names, prices, availability status, and individual links.
 Additionally, it performs data transformation and encoding before saving the data.

 <h3>Libraries Used:</h3>

 Requests: This library is used for making HTTP requests to the website.
-It fetches the HTML content of the web pages for further processing.
+It fetches the HTML content of the web pages for further processing.<br>

 BeautifulSoup (from bs4): BeautifulSoup is utilized for parsing HTML and navigating through the HTML tags.
 It is essential for extracting specific data like book names, prices, and availability from the HTML content.